esodan/libgtkflow/README.md

 GtkFlow
 =======

-Here you see libgtkflow, a universal library for drawing flowgraphs with Gtk+ 3.
+Here you see libgtkflow, a universal library for drawing flow graphs with Gtk+ 3.

 ![GtkFlow](https://i.imgur.com/BWcXGkV.png)
+This here is the included advanced calculator demo application ↑

-Flowgraphs are a possibility to let your user model the flow of data through several stations.
+Flow graphs are a possibility to let your user model flows of data from, through and into several stations.

 Motivation
 ----------

 I love Flowgraphs in other programs and i want to have them in my favourite UI-toolkit Gtk.
-I saw some programs that implemented similar functionality but they all don't look and feel very Gtk-esque/GNOMEy.
+I ran into some programs which implemented similar functionality but they all didn't feel or even lokk very Gtk-like/GNOMEy.

 Possible Usages
 ---------------